Antibiotics for Diverticulitis

 Dosage: Amoxicillin/clavulanic acid 875mg/125mg twice daily.

-Rifaximin is a new promising antibiotic for uncomplicated diverticular disease7, especially when used in addition to dietary fibre supplementation.
+Rifaximin, a poorly absorbable broad-spectrum antibiotic, is a new promising treatment for uncomplicated diverticular disease7, especially when used in addition to dietary fibre supplementation.

-There is new evidence that the poorly absorbable, broad-spectrum, oral antibiotic, rifaximin, is effective against both Gram-positive and Gram-negative aerobic and anaerobic bacteria.
-Multiple studies have demonstrated that rifaximin can effectively improve symptoms and maintain periods of remission in patients with uncomplicated diverticular disease, while also being very well tolerated.
+Rifaximin is active against both Gram-positive and Gram-negative aerobic and anaerobic bacteria.
+Rifaximin can effectively improve symptoms and maintain periods of remission in patients with uncomplicated diverticular disease.
+This medication is very well tolerated.

 - Ceftriaxone (Rocephin)